vburlay/ser_str/README.md

 ## Room for Improvement

-- The data implemented in the analysis has a relatively small volume.
-This should be improved by the new measurements of the characteristics.
+Training the models for the audio data posed various challenges.
+The customer neural network (Keras-Resnet34), which was initially created , achieved a relatively low and therefore unsatisfactory level of accuracy.
+By using transfer learning, an increase in accuracy could be achieved on the basis of the PyTorch-ResNet34, but the accuracy of the validation data set was still not satisfactory and the model had a strong tendency to overfitting.
+This phenomenon could be reduced by using image augmentation, but not yet eliminated.
-- It is also conceivable that the further number of new customer groups will be included in the analysis.
-In this way, the new characteristics of customers can make the results more meaningful.
+Training the model for the audio data had to be done using Google Collab due to the heavy computational overhead, as a commercially available computer was no longer sufficient.

 ## Contact